1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 Should you, a student, staff, faculty, or community member become aware of ICE officials presence on campus, UC Berkeley has a rapid response team of campus and outside legal advocates to assist and support with legal advising and advocacy.
 Members of the team will be available by phone to offer expert legal advice at (510) 642-7791

 Counseling and Psychological Services Look for the Signs website can help you to support students or scholars in distress.
-The Center for Support & Intervention's Voilence and Harm Prevention page offers a range of opportunities to educate and empower members of the Cal community to prevent harm and violence in all of its forms.
+The Center for Support & Intervention's Violence and Harm Prevention page offers a range of opportunities to educate and empower members of the Cal community to prevent harm and violence in all of its forms.

 The University of California has provided a detailed FAQ for members of the UC community concerned about immigration enforcement actions occurring across the country.
 See the University of California FAQ for University Employees about Federal Enforcement Actions on University Property.
+The Presidents Alliance also has a helpful FAQ on Immigration Enforcement on Campuses.

 10. What things could currently jeopardize my status?

-At any time, it is important to avoid any violations of your F-1 or J-1 status.
-In addition to enrollment requirements, address reporting, or employment restrictions individuals in non-immigrant status are expected to refrain from breaking any U.S. state or federal laws.
-(The American Civil Liberties Union has a series of Know Your Rights resources available including being stopped by police, and attending demonstrations/protests.)
-Please think carefully before engaging in protest activities, as arrests can seriously impact immigration status or future visa applications.
-If you do choose to engage, BIO encourages you to review UC Berkeley's suggestions regarding how to protest safely.
+At any time, it is important to avoid any violations of your immigraiton status.
+See how to properly maintain your F/J student Status or your J Scholar status or your H1-B status.
+Your In addition to enrollment requirements, address reporting, or employment restrictions individuals in non-immigrant status are expected to refrain from breaking any U.S. state or federal laws.
 Arrests or convictions that involve violence, drugs or alcohol can have serious or long-lasting impact on current or future immigration status.

 If you are arrested or have any legal concerns, please contact Berkeley International Office immediately.
 In such cases, we urge you to retain immigration legal counsel to advise you as to next steps and possible consequences.
 UC Berkeley Student Legal Services provides legal resources related to California law for enrolled students, but cannot advise on immigration issues.
 BIO can provide you with immigration legal referrals.

-BIO Student Advisers are available for Drop-In Advising hours Monday, Tuesday, Thursday, and Friday from 10am-12pm & 1:00-4:00pm.
 Advising for J-1 Visiting Scholars, Professors, Researchers and Student Researchers is available by appointment only, by calling (510) 642-2818.